joesanchezjr/joesanchezjr/README.md

 >
 > → Actively participated in the on-call and release certification process, managed weekly releases, and triaged production issues, ensuring timely updates and feature rollouts to end-users

-✦ **Preemptive Love** | Front-End Developer
+### ✦ **Preemptive Love** | Front-End Developer

 ↳ (Jan 2019 - June 2021)
 > → Advocated for the integration of React into the organization’s tech stack, enhancing web development capabilities and ensuring timely releases for end-users
 >
-> → Engineered a mission-critical donation processing form component built with React and Stripe’s JavaScript SDK and API for secure payment processing, streamlining the donation experience for contributors
+> → Engineered a mission-critical donation processing component built with React and Stripe’s JavaScript SDK and API for secure payment processing, streamlining the donation experience for donors
 >
 > → Developed various microsites with the React framework Gatsby, catering to special events and capital campaigns - ensuring targeted outreach and engagement
 >